 Traditionally, char kuey teow is a noodle dish stir-fried in pork lard for the fat element, tossed around in high heat with a delicious combination of dark soy sauce, chilli, blood cockles, shrimp, fish cake, bean sprouts, and coated with eggs.
 Want to take it up a notch?
 Ask for your eggs to be swapped with duck eggs for a richer flavour.

-But when it comes to halal char kuey teow, it’s a whole different ball game.
+But when it comes to halal/pork-free char kuey teow, it’s a whole different ball game.
 Other than the dry-noodle style that most are familiar with, most Malay stalls have also invented “kuey teow basah”.
 Essentially, it’s a wet-style char kuey teow with large helpings of gravy.
-And depending on which place you head to, the additional ingredients in the dish will differ – some like to add extra helpings of seafood, while others will have special versions where you can upgrade your shrimp to larger prawns, or even a small lobster.
+And depending on which place you head to, the additional ingredients in the dish will differ.
+Some like to add extra helpings of seafood, while others will have special versions where you can upgrade your shrimp to larger prawns, or even a small lobster.

 Tempted yet?
-Get your fill of halal char kuey teow in KL at these places below.
+Get your fill of halal and pork-free char kuey teow in KL at these places below.

 (Featured image credit: Flickr/ Rachelle Tan Photography)